 AHMP 5301 Management of the Molecular Laboratory (3:3:1) Business and management principles relative to laboratory management and administration will be presented.
 The purpose, function, and utilization of laboratory services.
 Specimen procurement, patient education and consent, regulatory issues, and quality assurance are discussed.
 Specific requirements regarding certification of molecular pathology clinical laboratories will be reviewed and discussed.
+No textbook is required.

 AHMP 5309 Human Molecular Genetics (3:3:0) Advanced human molecular genetics with an emphasis on the causative factors and diagnosis of human disease.
 Discussion of the fundamental principles of medical genetics, including basic Mendelian genetics, the molecular and biochemical basis of genetics, developmental genetics, genetics of complex diseases, cancer, and infectious agents.
 Genetic counseling, carrier screening and prenatal diagnosis will be discussed.
+ISBN: 815341822; ISBN: 978-1588903365